Dhairya1007/TinyML-Article-1/README.md

-# TinyML-Article-1
+# TinyML Article 1

-Circuit Cellar TinyML series Article 1 GitHub Repository.
+This is the github repository for Circuit Cellar TinyML series Article 1.
+It consists of the source code used for the "Hello World!" project we covered in the Article.